Contact Us 1-800-596-4880

 The Exchange Maven Facade API does not support deleting assets.
 To delete an asset, use the Exchange user interface or the Exchange API.

-Dynamic parameters for fields other than <name> and <description> are not supported.
+The Exchange Maven Facade API does not support dynamic parameters for fields other than <artifactId> and <version>.
 If the uploaded asset has a defined parent, the parent must be a valid and already uploaded Exchange asset for the dynamic parameters to be properly interpreted.

 New assets count toward your organization’s asset limit.